Optimal recruitment process: from search to hiring

 ---

-Phase 5: Measure recruitment performance and improve continuously
+Phase 5: Measure recruitment performance and continuously improve

 Essential recruitment KPIs

-- Time-to-fill: delay until effective start date
+- Time-to-fill: time until actual start date

 - Quality of hire: new employee performance at 6 months and 1 year